portableant/museologi.st/content/writing/social.md

 Strategy documents for museums and archaeological institutions and organisations are few and far between; probably due to the youthfulness of the medium and the fact that good strategy has yet to be defined!
 A few reasonable pieces published specifically for museums do exist (for example Stewart 2010, Smithsonian 2009) and more generally, social media policy draws inspiration from Sir Gus O'Donnell's exhortations (pride, passion, pace and professionalism: Civil Service 2009b) to the civil service to:

-a.
-Be credible: Be accurate, fair, thorough and transparent.
+- Be credible: Be accurate, fair, thorough and transparent.
-b.
-Be consistent: Encourage constructive criticism and deliberation.
+- Be consistent: Encourage constructive criticism and deliberation.
 Be cordial, honest and professional at all times.
-c.
-Be responsive: When you gain insight, share it where appropriate.
+- Be responsive: When you gain insight, share it where appropriate.
-d.
-Be integrated: Wherever possible, align online participation with other offline communications. e.Be a civil servant: Remember that you are an ambassador for your organisation.
+-  Be integrated: Wherever possible, align online participation with other offline communications.
+- Be a civil servant: Remember that you are an ambassador for your organisation.
 Wherever possible, disclose your position as a representative of your department or agency.

 This is sage advice for all professional engagement online, but in reality it is impossible to actually control social media output by institutional employees and general encouragement to behave with common sense is a much better tactic to adopt than outright regulation.